xc825/poker/ReadMe.md

 - implemented option `--omaha`

 ####Limitations

+- Invalid input is not handled.
+Program will just crash.
+- After five first cards must be exactly one space symbol.
+- Between hands is exactly one space symbol.
+- After each line exactly one new line symbol "\n".
+- All card ranks expected upper case, suites lower case.

 Max hands in Texas Holdem line - 23 hands.
 Max hands in Omaha Holdem line - 11 hands

 Caculating 25000 lines of random lenght (2-23 hands) Texas Holdem input on Intel Core i5 7th gen CPU takes ~ 15 seconds.
 Calculating 25000 lines of radom lenght (2 - 11 hands) Omaha Holdem takes ~120 seconds.
 (240 seconds if all lines contains 11 hands)

-Invalid input is not handled.
-Program will just crash.
-After five first cards must be exactly one space symbol.
-Between hands is exactly one space symbol.
-After each line exactly one new line symbol "\n".

 Like in home task example (but without empty line between lines, I don't know how to write correct markdown):